ResearchObject/ro-crate/docs/_specification/1.2-DRAFT/structure.md

 It is important to note that the _RO-Crate Metadata Document_ is **not necessarily an exhaustive manifest** or inventory, that is, it is not required to list or describe all files in the package.
 Rather it is focused on providing sufficient amount of metadata to understand and use the content, and is designed to be compatible with existing and future approaches that _do_ have full inventories / manifest and integrity checks, e.g. by using checksums, such as [BagIt] and Oxford Common File Layout [OCFL Objects][OCFL Object].

 The intention is that RO-Crates can work well with a variety of archive file formats, e.g. tar, zip, etc., and approaches to capturing file manifests and file fixity, such as [BagIt], [OCFL] and [git] (see also appendix [Combining with other packaging schemes](appendix/implementation-notes#combining-with-other-packaging-schemes)).
 An RO-Crate can also be hosted on the web or mainly refer to web resources, although extra care to ensure persistence and consistency should be taken for archiving such RO-Crates.

+## Detached RO-Crate Package

+A _Detached RO-Crate Package_ is an RO-Crate, defined in an _RO-Crate Metadata Document_ without a defined root directory, where the _RO-Crate Metadata Document_ content is accessed independently (e.g. as part of a programmatic API).

+Unlike an  _Attached  RO-Crate Package_ a _Detached RO-Crate Package_ is not processed in a file-system context and thus does not carry a data _payload_ in the same sense, but may reference data deposited separately, or purely reference [contextual entities](contextual-entities).

+In a _Detached RO-Crate Package_ the [root data entity](root-data-entity) SHOULD have an `@id` which is a URL that resolves to the _RO-Crate Metadata Document_.

+Any [data entities](data-entities) in a _Detached RO-Crate Package Package_ are assumed to be [Web-based Data Entities](data-entities.html#web-based-data-entities).

+A Detached RO-Crate Package may still use `#`-based local identifiers for [contextual entities](contextual-entities).

+To distribute a _Detached RO-Crate Package_ and optionally to provide an RO-Crate Website, any _Detached RO-Crate Package_ can be saved in a directory and will function as an _Attached RO-Crate Package_ provided all the [File Data Entities](data-entities#file-data-entity-file-data-entity) are properly identified.

 {% include references.liquid %}